ThousandMonkeysTypewriter/ThousandMonkeysTypewriter.github.io/README.md

 NPI [learns by examples](https://arxiv.org/pdf/1802.02353.pdf) (supervised) or by providing instructions that fit all the constraints (SMT solver)

+At the time, TMT generates simple scripts for anomaly detection in production logs.

 ### Why do you need Thousand Monkeys Typewriter?